K-A05/Experience/README.md

 #### Plant Identification AI: an upcoming project that will make use of a Convolutional Neural Network trained on a data set of plant images to allow users to identify plants in the environment by scanning them with their camera or uploading a photo.

 #### HTTP Proxy in Rust:
-A custom written proxy in Rust that is able to intercept and pass on HTTP traffic on the network and
+A custom written proxy in Rust that is able to intercept traffic to and from a client device and annonymise their IP address on the internet to enhance the security posture and privacy of the user.

 ### Additional Qualification
 #### Google IT Support: